Drugs Smuggled in Baby's Corpse? An Urban Legend

 God Bless you in this united effort to spread the word.
 You just might save a life!

-Er... probably not.
-Customs and law enforcement officials say that none of what you have just read is true.
-In the 25 years this legend has been in circulation, no evidence has been found that any such thing ever really happened.
+Actually, you probably won't save a life.
+Customs and law enforcement officials tell us none of what you have just read is true.
+In the decades this urban legend has been in circulation, no actual instances of the horror described above have been documented.

 'A story that cannot be substantiated'

-The legend the bare bones of it, anyway got its first public airing in 1985 when the Washington Post cited it (as fact) to liven up a feature about crime problems in Miami.
-As Jan Harold Brunvand noted in his mid-'80s collection of urban legends, The Mexican Pet (W.W.
-Norton, 1986), the Post soon learned that the story was untrue and retracted it the following week.
+The legend, or the bare bones of it, anyway, got its first mainstream media airing in 1985 when the Washington Post recounted it as factual in the interests of livening up a feature about crime problems in Miami.
+As folklorist Jan Harold Brunvand noted in his mid-'80s collection of urban legends, The Mexican Pet (W.W.
+Norton, 1986), the Post quickly found out that the story was untrue and retracted it a week later.
 The published correction read, in part:

 In the opening paragraph of an article last Monday on crime in Miami, the Washington Post recounted a story that cannot be substantiated.
 The story, told to a Post reporter several years ago by a Miami undercover agent, involves the smuggling of cocaine into the United States in the body of a dead baby.

-One customs official told the Post he had heard the story as far back as 1973.
-As it was told in those days, a suspiciously immobile child was spotted by an attendant on a flight from Colombia to Miami.
-Customs agents investigated and found that the baby, apparently dead for some time, had been "cut open, stuffed with cocaine and sewn shut."
-It was regarded as an example of the extreme ruthlessness of international drug traffickers.
+One customs official told the Post he had heard the story as long ago as 1973.
+As it was told in those days, he said, a suspiciously immobile child was spotted by an attendant on a flight from Colombia to Miami.
+Customs agents investigated and found that the baby, apparently deceased for some time, had been "cut open, stuffed with cocaine and sewn shut."
+It was considered a prime example of just how ruthless of international drug traffickers can be.

-Set just across the U.S.-Mexico border and recounted in true "friend of a friend" style ("My sister's co-worker has a sister in Texas..."), the legend now had a double moral message: drugs are evil, and never let your children out of your sight.
-Told as a parent's "true" nightmare, the Internet version concluded with a prayer that it would change people's minds about drug use.
-As usual, however, the only likely effect of the email horror story has been to reinforce a lot of people's well-entrenched fears.
+As told on the Internet, it became a much more compelling story.
+Set just across the U.S.-Mexico border and recounted in true "friend of a friend" fashion ("My sister's co-worker has a sister in Texas," a frequently forwarded variant began), the cautionary tale now carried a dual moral message: drugs are evil, and never let your children out of your sight.
+Represented as a parent's "true" nightmare, the Internet version concluded with a prayer that the story would convince people to stop using drugs.
+The more likely result is that has reinforced many people's already well-entrenched fears.

-The world press bites on the old story again
+The international press bites on the old story one more time

 Edna Buchanan Debunks Cocaine Baby

-As quoted in the AFU & Urban Legends Archive, Miami's top crime reporter labels the story "a fiction."
+As quoted in the AFU & Urban Legends Archive, Miami's top crime reporter labels the stuffed baby story "a fiction."